Tina Arena: Starting a solo recording career

-1988–93: Debut solo album – Strong as Steel
+1988–1993: Debut solo album – Strong as Steel

 During 1988, Arena appeared as a guest on Australian TV shows recalling her tenure on Young Talent Time and looking for a new record label.
 In 1990, she had a singing and dancing role in the David Atkins' musical, Dynamite, for a 10-month run.
 Also that year she signed with EMI and reinvented her image as a raunchy disco diva.
 In April she issued a single, "I Need Your Body", which peaked at No. 3 on the ARIA Singles Chart.
 McFarlane described it as "uptempo" with the associated music video "projecting a raunchy disco-diva persona ... flaunting a pouting rock starlet with bouncing cleavage and attitude to burn."
-Australian journalist, Ed Nimmervoll, noticed that she used "raunchy videos showing off her cleavage as if to prove she was a woman now."
+Australian journalist Ed Nimmervoll noticed that she used "raunchy videos showing off her cleavage as if to prove she was a woman now."

 The artist followed with another single, "The Machine's Breaking Down", in July 1990, which peaked in the top 30.
 Her debut solo album, Strong as Steel, was released in October, and peaked at number 17 on the ARIA Albums Chart.
 Most of the album was produced by Ross Inglis.
 Penelope Layland of The Canberra Times opined that "the frantic single, 'I Need Your Body', is quite uncharacteristic of much of the music on Tina Arena's album, Strong As Steel.
 In fact, it is one of the weakest tracks on an album which bounces with potential pop hits."

 According to music historian Ed Nimmervoll, Arena "was not comfortable.
 This was not her.
 This was not what she wanted to be for the rest of her life.
 Tina went into seclusion while she decided what to do next, moving to Los Angeles to be a nobody again."
-She had relocated to LA in 1991, where she took more singing lessons and started song writing.
+She relocated to LA in 1991, where she took more singing lessons and started songwriting.
 Upon return to Australia, in 1993, she performed in the local December 1992 to February 1993 musical theatre production, Joseph and the Amazing Technicolor Dreamcoat, as the Narrator, at the State Theatre, Melbourne.
 In 1992 Arena sang background vocals on the debut album by Australian singer-songwriter Rick Price, titled Heaven Knows, which was released in July 1992, and she appeared in the 1993 music video by Price for the single "A House Divided".